spcourse/shakespeare/optimize-unique-words/contents.md

 "In the **halcyon** days of yore, we reveled amidst fields of golden **darnel**, a **beggarly** intrusion among nature's grandeur.
 The mirthful melodies of the **wassail** danced upon the breeze, while **beggarly** worries scattered like autumn leaves."

 This text would yield a _Shakespeare score_ of approximately $$0.139$$: It contains 4 distinct words from the Shakespearean word list (note that *beggarly* appears twice, but multiple occurrences are not counted at this stage).
 The total count of unique words in the text is $$29$$, yielding a score of $$4/29 \approx 0.139$$.
-In genereal, the Shakespeare score is computed as follows:
+In general, the Shakespeare score is computed as follows:

 $$
 \textrm{Shakespeare score} = \frac{\textrm{unique Shakespeare words in text}}{\textrm{unique words in text}}